Major NY Tech Company Founder Who Flew Flight With Shatner One Of Two Killed In NJ Plane Crash

-A pilot and major New York tech company founder who accompanied actor William Shatner on a trip to space was aboard a plane that crashed and killed him and another man in New Jersey, one of his company's employees confirmed Friday, Nov.
-12.
+A pilot and major New York tech company founder who accompanied actor William Shatner on a trip to space was aboard a small plane that crashed in New Jersey, killing him and a local flight instructor, multiple sources confirmed Friday, Nov 12.

 Glen M. De Vries, age 49, of New York City, and Thomas P. Fischer, age 54, of Hopatcong, New Jersey, were both aboard the single-engine Cessna 172 that crashed in a wooded area of a state park near Lake Kemah around 4 p.m.
 Thursday, Nov.
 11, according to New Jersey State Police spokeswoman Brandi Slota and the FAA.